studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 * The wrist was determined to be in link 3 as joints 4, 5 and 6 are what give the enf-effector its orientation.

 ### Inverse Position Kinematic Problem
-* As mentioned before to solve for the position we would need to find the angles for joints 1, 2 and 3.
+* As mentioned before to solve for the position I would need to find the angles for joints 1, 2 and 3.
 * Luckily the end-effector position and orientation are known.
 * Given these parameters, teh calculation of the wrist center and its x,y and z coordinates becomes trivial, and all that must be done is perform the calculations shown below